Whether you are leaping into learning through college, university, or on your own time, there is one thing that is key. That is your mindset.

 For the fixed mindset, while they will do anything to avoid any negative events, that desire stems from deeper beliefs.
-Yes, they think everything is a fixed level, but that belief stemmed from how they were raised.
+Yes, they think everything is at a fixed level, but that belief stems from how they were raised.

-In the end, those with a fixed mindset believe that effort stems from their own abilities they had already.
+In the end, those with a fixed mindset believe that effort stems from their own abilities they have already.

 Even if you have a few of these aspects in the fixed mindset category, they can cause some problems.

 People have given up doing something all because they experienced one failure or major setback in life.